 How important is music in your work?

-I’m to the point now where I think I need to dial back the use of music in my work.
-It feels like a superpower when you’re trying to communicate a feeling and there’s a song that slots in perfectly and does all the heavy lifting for you.
+I love when you’re trying to communicate a feeling and there’s a song that slots in perfectly and does all the heavy lifting for you.
 Music is present in every stage of my creative process.
-It inspires me, it helps me decide on a feeling for the next scene when I write, and it molds the editing in ways I rarely anticipate.
-Is it a superpower or a crutch?
-I can’t be sure but either way, my life and work wouldn’t look the same without it.
+It inspires me, helps me decide on the feeling for the next scene I write, and shapes the editing in ways I rarely anticipate.
+My life and work wouldn’t look the same without it.

 What advice would you give other filmmakers/creatives who are just starting their careers?